Skip to main content

 • Top Agents: In cities like Munich, Frankfurt or Hamburg, annual incomes exceeding 150,000 – 200,000 EUR are not uncommon for successful brokers.

-Poland – Rapid Growth and Deregulation
+Poland – Rapid growth and deregulation

-• Luxury and Investments: Specialists in the premium market and investment properties (according to the trends described in our guide to investments in Europe) achieve incomes of around 300,000 – 500,000 PLN per year.
+• Luxury and Investments: Specialists in the premium market and investment properties (according to the trends described in our guide to investing in Europe) achieve incomes of around 300,000 – 500,000 PLN per year.

 Ranking of Real Estate Agents' Earnings in the TOP 15 European Countries (2025 Analysis)